Noxon, Montana

 Noxon is a census-designated place (CDP) in Sanders County, Montana, United States.
-The population of the whole CDP was 218 at the 2010 census.
+The population of the whole CDP was 255 at the 2020 census.

-It was established in 1883 as a Northern Pacific Railroad station.
+The town was established in 1883 as a Northern Pacific Railroad station.

 Nearby is the Noxon Rapids Dam.

 Geography

 Noxon is located at 47°59′34″N 115°46′23″W (47.992840, -115.773149).

 According to the United States Census Bureau, the CDP has a total area of 1.3 sqmi, all land.

 Climate

-This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
-According to the Köppen Climate Classification system, Noxon has a humid continental climate, abbreviated "Dfb" on climate maps.
+This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters, though mild for Montana.
+The climate is similar to nearby Trout Creek.